UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 102._

 **PubChem Compound --> PubMed Citations (with filtering)**\
-**Description: Search for CID 174076 in PubChem Compound, find related PubMed citations via Entrez link pccompound_pubmed, then only retrieve references in the journal _Phys Chem Chem Phys_.**
+**Description: Search for CID in PubChem Compound Database, find related PubMed citations, then only retrieve references from a specific journal.**

-We can filter `elink` results with `efilter` to only include PubMed citations linked to the CID but also matching a specific PubMed query.
-For example, if we were only interested in linked _Phys Chem Chem Phys_ references to CID 174076, we can use the journal field [JOUR] in an `efilter` query:
+We can filter `elink` results with `efilter` to only include PubMed citations (Entrez linked via `pccompound_pubmed`) to the CID but also matching a specific PubMed query.
+For example, if we are only interested in linked _Phys Chem Chem Phys_ references to CID 174076, we can use the journal field [JOUR] in an `efilter` query:

 ```console